 - Personal liability in the event that you, a family member, or a pet causes damage to another person’s property

-In May of 2020, two dams gave way in Midland County Michigan.
-Raging floodwaters filled homes with four to six feet of water, damaging heirlooms, HVAC systems, walls, and floors.
+In May 2020, two dams gave way in Midland County Michigan.
+As a result, raging floodwaters filled homes with four to six feet of water, damaging heirlooms, HVAC systems, walls, and floors.
 In the aftermath, hundreds of homeowners were devastated to discover that they would get no insurance money to rebuild because flooding is not included in coverage with homeowners insurance policies.

 Floods are not the only disasters excluded from standard policies.
 Other examples of disasters not usually covered include: